An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part II: Smoothness Constants

 \subsection{Simpler Derivative Formulas via Double Tangent Bundle Calculus}

-In this subsection, we convert the preliminary pullback derivative bound \eqref{eq:pullback-derivative-non-total} of the previous subsection into its final form \eqref{eq:p+1-derivative-bound} by expressing it in terms of higher-order covariant derivatives of $R$.
+In this subsection, we convert the preliminary pullback derivative bound \eqref{eq:pullback-derivative-non-total} into its final form \eqref{eq:p+1-derivative-bound} by expressing it in terms of higher-order covariant derivatives of $R$.
 This requires making sense of such higher-order derivatives and reinterpreting retraction curve covariant derivatives in tensorial form.
 Informally speaking, we are searching for a notion of a higher-order covariant derivative ``$\nabla^k R_v"$ that makes sense of

 where $\gamma(t)=R(v+t\tilde{v})$ with $v,\tilde{v}\in\cT\cM$ satisfying $\pi(v)=\pi(\tilde{v})$.
 The difficulty in making this interpretation precise is that $dR$ is not a vector or tensor field on a single manifold, but a smooth map from $\cT\cT\cM$ into $\cT\cM$.
 Since covariant derivatives apply only to vector and tensor fields over a fixed base manifold, this precludes a naïve application of the Levi-Civita connection to $dR$.